 Final Word on Cash App, Zelle & Venmo International Transfer Alternatives

 The focus of these P2P apps is really about making local US transfers as smooth as possible.
 A noble intention, especially with the US banking system being as outdated as it is.
 As a result, users can make local transfers with much more ease than before which are both faster and cheaper than using a US bank or credit union.
 However, if you’re looking to make Cash App international transfers, Zelle international transfers or Venmo international transfers then you should know this simply isn’t possible.
-The good news is that just as these P2P networks have made local US transfers much easier than using a US bank, money transfer companies have done the same for international payments and are nearly always a better option for making an international wire than a US bank.
+The good news is that just as these P2P networks have made local US transfers much easier than using a US bank, money transfer companies in USA have done the same for international payments and are nearly always a better option for making an international wire than a US bank.